 - Inflate a beach ball and use a permanent marker to write the party details on the ball.
 Deflate the balls and send them along with a note for recipients to inflate the balls upon receipt.

 - Tuck a note that outlines the party information into a seashell.
 This style of beach party invitation is best delivered by hand.

 - Use colored cardstock to create invitations in the shapes of beach-themed items such as surfboards, starfish, sand castles and shovels and pails.

 Bring the beach to your own backyard with some of these staging and decorating ideas:

-- Sandboxes: Depending on the amount of kids, one large or a few small sandboxes should provide enough sand for everyone to dig in and play.
+- Sandboxes: Depending on the number of kids, one large or a few small sandboxes should provide enough sand for everyone to dig in and play.

 - Baby pools: Bring in the water aspect of the beach with a couple of splashing pools.